mpmcauliffe/pip-producer-DEP/README.md

-# pip-deploy
+# Pip Producer

-piece together pip-producer step by step for deployment
+Instructions for this site can be found here https://mpmcauliffe.github.io/blog-instructions/